sizeofvoid/libopeninput/doc/user/device-quirks.rst

     timestamps can not be relied upon.
 ModelSynapticsSerialTouchpad
-    Reserved for touchpads made by Synaptics on the serial bus AttrSizeHint=NxM, AttrResolutionHint=N
+    Reserved for touchpads made by Synaptics on the serial bus ModelPressurePad
+    Unlike in traditional touchpads, whose pressure value equals contact size, on pressure pads pressure is a real physical axis.
+    Indicates that the device is a pressure pad.
+AttrSizeHint=NxM, AttrResolutionHint=N
     Hints at the width x height of the device in mm, or the resolution of the x/y axis in units/mm.
 These may only be used where they apply to